dmekhanikov/social-crawler/README.md

 # Social Networks Crawler
 This application is intended to collect information about social graph of users of various social networks, namely Twitter, Instagram, Facebook and Foursquare.
-Currently only Twitter and Foursquare are supported.
+Currently Facebook is not supported.
 All collected information is saved in MongoDB.

 ## Build
 It is written in Java 8 using Apache Maven build system.
 To build it you should have them installed on your computer.
 Run ```mvn clean package``` in the project directory to assemble artifacts.
 Executable jars will appear in target directories in corresponding modules.